Guide To Insurance in Vietnam

 To get quality, private, international, health insurance, you can expect to pay between 500 to 5,000 USD.
 That’s a massive range to work with, but it ultimately depends on:

 Direct Billing Services

 You can have pre-existing conditions covered if they’re declared to the Insurer, and accepted during the application process.
 Some types of medical conditions can be covered by some Insurance Providers, other types will never be covered.
 The main purpose of insurance is to cover you for new things that happen to you after the start date, not to cover you for the treatments that you currently require.

 You don’t have to declare every bump, bruise, cough, or cold you’ve ever had, but it’s always advisable to declare relevant injuries, surgeries, and medical conditions.
 If you’re not sure what’s relevant, consult with your insurance broker.
-In any event, what they taught us in kindergarten still applies to getting private health insurance in Vietnam: Honesty is the best policy.
+In any event, what they taught us in kindergarten still applies to get private health insurance in Vietnam: Honesty is the best policy.

 Cheap Insurers are Cheap for a Reason

 Just like anything, you generally get what you pay for.
-Cheaper providers are going have more exclusions, less robust direct billing networks, and will look into all claims with a fine-toothed comb.
+Cheaper providers are going to have more exclusions, less robust direct billing networks, and will look into all claims with a fine-toothed comb.
 They implement waiting periods for “Special Diseases” that would otherwise be disregarded by other providers.
 The terms of their policies also give them more control to manage their bad risk by levying very large premium increases at your renewal date.

 If you have big claims from the previous year, or if you’re suddenly suffering from a chronic condition, then you’re a liability to them.
-Expect the “for profit” part of a for profit company to rear its ugly head.
+Expect the “for-profit” part of a for-profit company to rear its ugly head.
 Ask a trusted insurance adviser about “Experience vs Community Ratings” for private health insurance in Vietnam.
 Sounds a bit dry, but it’s actually quite an interesting conversation.

 Direct Billing System